 Silvana Santinelli has performed in Russia, Czech Republic, France, Canada, China and Switzerland, in addition to the United States and her native Mexico.
 Santinelli’s many accomplishments include being the winner of the “XI Juegos Culturales para la niñez” in Mexico City; the “Young Artist Award” in San Antonio Texas; the “Ulrich Piano Competition”, in Maryland; the “French International Piano Festival Competition” in Paris; the “Josef Hoffman International Piano Competition”.
 She has won important prizes at the “Corpus Christi International Concerto and Piano Solo Contest”; “Kingsville International Young Performers Competition”; “Mid-Texas Symphony Society Young Artist Contest”; and “Five Towns Music and Art Foundation”.
 Santinelli was a semifinalist at the International Competitions in Missouri, San Antonio and New Orleans.

-Silvana Santinelli has performed as a soloist with important orchestras around the world including the San Antonio Symphony, the Ohio Valley Symphony Orchestra, the Colorado Symphony Orchestra, and most recently with the “Orquesta Sinfónica de Guanajuato”.
+Silvana Santinelli has performed as a soloist with important orchestras around the world including the San Antonio Symphony, the Ohio Valley Symphony Orchestra, the Colorado Symphony Orchestra, the “Orquesta Sinfónica de Guanajuato” and most recently, the Cheyenne Symphony.
 Among other venues, Silvana Santinelli has performed at the “Kennedy Center” in Washington DC; Palacio de Bellas Artes, in Mexico City; “Festival Sala Beethoven” in Monterrey Mexico; University of Xalapa, in Xalapa Veracruz, Mexico; Festival “El Paseo” in South Padre Island Texas; Tuesday Music Club in San Antonio, Texas; Instituto Cultural Mexicano en Washington, D.C; Phillips Collection in Washington, DC; “Arts Club” en Washington, D.C.; Teatro Juárez, in Guanajuato México.

 Santinelli has a Bachelor of Arts from St. Mary’s University, San Antonio, Texas; a Master of Music from the University of Texas, San Antonio Texas; a Doctoral of Music Arts from the University of Maryland, College Park Maryland.
 Her main instructors include: Santiago Rodríguez, Andre Watts, Alexander Alexandrov, Emmett Vokes, Pauline Glickman, Valeri Grokovski and Robert Avalon.